 Camp Schedules and Reminders

-Helpful reminders to make sure your campers are ready for their activities.
+Helpful reminders and camp overviews to make sure your campers are ready for their activities.

 Visit the Super Playgrounds page if interested in information about that program.

 The Camp Handbook and general information about what to bring can be found on the Camps page.
-Some specialty camps will also require specific equipment:
+Some specialty camps will also require specific equipment which will be outlined in the program descriptions.

 Art Apprentices